windmill-labs/windmill-helm-charts/README.md

 ```
 enterprise:
   enabled: true
-  licenseKey: <license key>
 ```

+Then go to the superadmin settings -> instance settings -> license key and set your license key

 ### S3 Cache

-Enterprise users can use S3 storage for dependency caching for performance.
+Enterprise users can use S3 storage for dependency caching for performance reasons at high scale (use only with #workers > 20).
 Cache is two way synced at regular intervals (10 minutes).
 To use it, the worker deployment requires access to an S3 bucket.
 There are several ways to do this: